-4.37 Using CAPTCHAS 98
+4.42 CrossBrowser Compatibility

+4.42 Mobile Responsive Design Guidelines 114

-5.0 WEBSITE TESTING 107
+5.0 WEBSITE TESTING 11

-5.1 Validation Testing 107
+5.1 Validation Testing 11

-5.1.1 Steps for Validating HTML 107

-5.1.2 Validate the CSS 110

-5.1.3 Validate the Links 110

-5.2 Accessibility Testing Tools 110
+5.2 Accessibility Testing Tools 118

-5.3 Usability Testing 111
+5.3 Usability Testing 119

-6.0 Website Standards Checklist 112
+6.0 Website Standards Checklist 120

-7. References 121
+7 References 121

-1.0 Introduction
+1.1 Introduction

-The Web management framework aims to have a consistent and standardized websites for all the ministries in Bahrain.
-In order to introduce consistency in the way Bahrain Government websites are created, managed and decommissioned, Website Governance Framework is recommended to assist all Government agencies to focus on delivering information and services that are aligned to the needs of citizens and business and to ensure there is a consistent approach to the development and management of websites across government.
+The Web management framework aims to have a consistent and standardized website for all the Government entities in Bahrain.
+In order to introduce consistency in the way Bahrain Government websites are created, managed and decommissioned, Website Governance Framework is recommended to assist all Government entities to focus on delivering information and services that are aligned to the needs of citizens and business and to ensure there is a consistent approach to the development and management of websites across government.

-Bahrain Government web portal are envisaged as a mainstream channel through which agencies deliver information and services to citizens and business.
-The existing web portals are generally agency centric, inconsistent and fragmented.
+Bahrain National Portal are envisaged as a mainstream channel through which Government entities deliver information and services to citizens and business.
+The existing web portals are generally Entity centric, inconsistent, and fragmented.
 These web portals should project a unified, positive image of the Bahrain Government locally, nationally and globally in order to better support the Government's optimized outcomes.

-The Web Governance Framework encapsulates all of the facets of Website Life Cycle (WLC) and attempts to map best practices and standards in order to facilitate a consistent websites across the ministries.
+The Web Governance Framework encapsulates all of the facets of Website Life Cycle (WLC) and attempts to map best practices and standards in order to facilitate a consistent website across the ministries.

-1.1 Scope
+1.2 Scope

-The purpose of this document's standards and set of guidelines is to establish a framework for the creation of professional Government websites that meet minimum criteria for best practice website usability and accessibility design.
+The purpose of this document is to establish a framework for the creation of professional Government websites that meet minimum criteria for best practice website usability and accessibility design.

-The standards and guidelines outlined in this document apply to all public access web sites owned, established, and maintained by or for Bahrain Government Agencies/Authorities.
+The standards and guidelines outlined in this document apply to all public access web sites owned, established, and maintained by or for Bahrain Government entities.

-1.2 Objective
+1.3 Objective

-- Improve the UN ranking index - Introduce level of consistency throughout all Government websites positioning and functionality of key website elements - Designed to ensure user confidence in online services, and encourage their uptake by customers - Better promote and foster the Bahrain Government identity, therefore making it easier for users to identify Bahrain Ministries' websites

-- Make it easier for users to navigate thereby providing a more consistent user experience - Reduce development and website maintenance costs - Accessible to all intended audiences
+- Improve the UN Online Service Index ranking - Introduce level of consistency throughout all Government websites positioning and functionality of key website elements - Designed to ensure user confidence in online services, and encourage their uptake by customers - Better promote and foster the Bahrain Government identity, therefore making it easier for users to identify Bahrain Ministries' websites - Make it easier for users to navigate thereby providing a more consistent user experience - Reduce development and website maintenance costs - Accessible to all intended audiences

-1.3 Intended Audience
+1.4 Intended Audience

-The Bahrain eGovernment Website standards and Guidelines is a resource for staff and consultants involved in the development of Government websites.
+The Bahrain Government Website standards and Guidelines is a resource for staff and consultants involved in the development of Government websites.
 A basic understanding of website development is assumed.
 However, the guidelines can be applied by any organization that intent to improve the quality of its website and to improve the user experience.
 The criteria stated in this document address the following areas: